 • The appraiser may ask questions about what has been done with the home to get a more accurate report.
 If the homeowner doesn’t want to be there for the appraisal, the real estate agent you’re working with can fill in to answer questions that may come up during the appraisal.

-After the appraiser finishes, they’ll put together a report.
-This involves research into pricing and home values in your area, as well as prevailing market trends.
+After the appraiser finishes, they’ll put together a report reflecting the visit and research into home values in your area and prevailing market trends.
 The appraiser may need to check that you had permits to make upgrades, which could delay the process.
 Typically, however, the finished product is delivered within a week to 10 days.

 What If an Appraisal Comes in Low?

-Each lender may have different criteria for formally disputing an appraisal, so should there be an issue, contact the lender to review their policies.
+Each lender may have different criteria for formally disputing an appraisal, so should there be an issue, it’s a good idea to contact the lender to review its policies.
 In most cases, only the lender can request a second appraisal.

 Home Appraisal Checklist